gerardreyes/task-management/README.md

 ### The Task:
 ------------
-1. Build a Task Management web application. - <font color=green>Done</font>
+1. Build a Task Management web application. - Done
-2. Build it using Laravel version 10. - <font color=green>Done</font>
+2. Build it using Laravel version 10. - Done
-3. Use Laravel Sail for your local development setup. - <font color=green>Done</font>
+3. Use Laravel Sail for your local development setup. - Done
-4. Use Laravel Sanctum for your API authentication system. - <font color=green>Done</font>
+4. Use Laravel Sanctum for your API authentication system. - Done
-5. Create the necessary API Resource and resource routes in the api.php file. - <font color=green>Done</font>
+5. Create the necessary API Resource and resource routes in the api.php file. - Done
-6. Implement proper Form Request Validation to make sure that each http request is valid. - <font color=green>Done</font>
+6. Implement proper Form Request Validation to make sure that each http request is valid. - Done
-7. Each API route must have a corresponding HTTP Test. - <font color=green>Done</font>
+7. Each API route must have a corresponding HTTP Test. - Done
-8. Implement Event Broadcasting to produce a real-time user experience using Pusher Pusher as your driver. - <font color=green>Done</font>
+8. Implement Event Broadcasting to produce a real-time user experience using Pusher Pusher as your driver. - Done
-9. For your Frontend Implementation, you are expected to create a Single Page Application (SPA) using Vue 3, Vue Router, and Pinia, all written in TypeScript. - <font color=green>Done</font>
+9. For your Frontend Implementation, you are expected to create a Single Page Application (SPA) using Vue 3, Vue Router, and Pinia, all written in TypeScript. - Done
-10. Secure your SPA with the proper middleware with Laravel Sanctum as your authentication system. - <font color=green>Done</font>
+10. Secure your SPA with the proper middleware with Laravel Sanctum as your authentication system. - Done
-11. Implement Websocket on task management page with the task details seamlessly updating when a change is made. - <font color=green>Done</font>
+11. Implement Websocket on task management page with the task details seamlessly updating when a change is made. - Done
-12. Finally, deploy your application on Heruko or any Cloud Platform. - <font color=red>Not Done.
-I do not have a paid account for Heruko or any Cloud Platform.</font>
+12. Finally, deploy your application on Heruko or any Cloud Platform. - Not Done.
+I do not have a paid account for Heruko or any Cloud Platform.
-13. A task should have a title, description, due date, and status. - <font color=green>Done</font>
+13. A task should have a title, description, due date, and status. - Done
 14. Create the UI in kanban form where the user can sort the tasks and drag them from TODO to IN-PROGRESS to DONE columns. - <font color=orange>I was not able to do this due to time constraint.
 What I did for this project is a CRUD variation for Task Management.
 No idea yet on what plugin will help me achieve the UI style to look like a Kanban Board where you can drag and drop but the Update Task is connecting properly to the update endpoint in Laravel.
-So, it is just a matter of re-using it.</font>
+So, it is just a matter of re-using it.
-15. A user should be able to edit, update and delete a task they have created. - <font color=green>Done</font>
+15. A user should be able to edit, update and delete a task they have created. - Done

 ### Laravel Test
 ------------